 Once a moth problem has started in your home, it can get out of control very quickly.
 Your wardrobe will be a moth’s favourite nesting place, with a constant supply of food and dark conditions.
-Moths may even hide in the folds of your curtains, so it’s best to regularly check in your closets, drawers and wardrobes to make sure there’s no moths lurking there.
+Moths may even hide in the folds of your curtains, so it’s best to regularly check in your closets, drawers, and wardrobes to make sure there are no moths lurking there.

 How To Get Rid Of Moths In The Home

 Here we’re going to give you a shortlist of household tasks you can do to prevent and control moths in your home.

 • Vacuum as often as possible, and empty the vacuum every time.
 This can get rid of any eggs and larvae of moths, as well as any other pest eggs that may be in your carpets.